-To facilitate the submittal of proposals by parties in the region for review by the RTF, and because the PTR system is no longer utilized by BPA for tracking and reporting purposes, the RTF established an online petition form located directly on the RTF website as part of its 2012 Work Plan.
-This petition form is designed to collect the minimum data that is required for a measure to be considered for RTF approval.
-This new petition process allows the RTF to respond in a timely manner to emerging technical issues and questions, and prioritize incoming requests.
+To facilitate the submittal of proposals by parties in the region for review by the RTF, and because the PTR system is no longer utilized by BPA for tracking and reporting purposes, the RTF established an online proposal form located directly on the RTF website as part of its 2013 Work Plan.
+This proposal form is designed to collect the minimum data that is required for a measure to be considered for RTF approval.
+This new proposal process allows the RTF to respond in a timely manner to emerging technical issues and questions, and prioritize incoming requests.
 In addition, the RTF will issue an annual request to Bonneville, the region's utilities, ETO, NEEA, and SEOs asking these entities to identify specific technical research and evaluation issues that they believe should be addressed during the coming year.

-During its operating year, the RTF typically adjusts allocation of resources among the categories in its work plan based on requests received, petitions, and the pace of multi-year projects.
+During its operating year, the RTF typically adjusts allocation of resources among the categories in its work plan based on requests received, proposals, and the pace of multi-year projects.
 Specifically, the RTF reviews the budgets allocated to the review of existing and new measures and, within those budget categories, the allocation of funding between Unit Energy Savings (UES) measures and Standard Protocols.
 The RTF notifies the Council and its funders of all significant reallocation of resources or priorities.

-In 2013, priority will be given to updating and developing measures identified as high and medium priority by the RTF's 2012 measure review of 42 existing UES measures.
+In 2014, priority will again be given to further updating and developing measures identified by the RTF's 2012 measure review of 42 existing UES measures for compliance with its Guidelines.

 The RTF divides its work into six categories of elective work and three categories for management and administration.
-Table 1 presents a summary of these categories for 2013.
+Table 1 presents a summary of these categories for 2014.
 It includes components for Contract RFPs, RTF contract staff, and Council staff in-kind contributions.
 The component labeled "Subtotal Funders" represents the amount of funding required from the RTF's voluntary funders.
-A detailed budget for 2013 and the three-year budget forecast are in the accompanying Excel workbook.
+A detailed budget for 2014 and the three-year budget forecast are in the accompanying Excel workbook.
 Each category of work is briefly discussed in the sections following Table 1.

-Category Contract RFP 2013 RTF Contract Staff 2013 Subtotal Funders 2013 Council In- Kind Contribution 2013 Existing Measure Review & Updates \$120,500 \$429,100 \$549,600 \$23,000 New Measure Development & Review of Unsolicited Proposals \$92,000 \$69,000 \$161,000 \$4,5000 Standardization of Technical Analysis \$44,000 \$22,500 \$66,500 \$2,000 Tool Development \$57,000 \$38,000 \$95,000 \$3,000 Research Projects & Data Development \$127,000 \$24,900 \$151,900 \$12,450 Regional Coordination \$20,000 \$67,000 \$87,000 \$16,000 Website, Database support, Conservation Tracking \$0 \$0 \$0 \$65,000 RTF Member Support & Administration \$174,000 \$0 \$174,000 \$7,000 RTF Management \$3,000 \$212,000 \$215,000 \$131,000 Subtotal New Work \$637,500 \$862,500 \$1,500,000 \$263,950
+Category Contract RFP 2014 RTF Contract Staff 2014 Subtotal Funders 2014 Council In- Kind Contribution 2014 Existing Measure Review & Updates \$65,500 \$410,000 \$475,500 \$7,500 New Measure Development & Review of Unsolicited Proposals \$65,000 \$140,000 \$205,000 \$3,000 Standardization of Technical Analysis \$40,000 \$19,000 \$59,000 \$1,100 Tool Development \$65,000 \$120,000 \$185,000 \$25,000 Research Projects & Data Development \$60,000 \$60,000 \$120,000 \$42,500 Regional Coordination \$12,500 \$6,000 \$18,500 \$6,000 Website, Database support, Conservation Tracking \$25,000 \$40,000 \$65,000 \$75,000 RTF Member Support & Administration \$145,000 \$0 \$145,000 \$5,000 RTF Management \$4,000 \$196,000 \$200,000 \$112,000 Subtotal New Work \$482,000 \$991,000 \$1,473,000 \$277,100

-Table 1: Planned RTF Activities for 2013
+Table 1: Planned RTF Activities for 2014

-Existing Measure Review & Standardization of Technical Analysis (\$616,100)
+Existing Measure Review & Standardization of Technical Analysis (\$534,500)

-In 2010, the RTF began projects to update, standardize, and strengthen its technical analyses and document the input assumptions used for energy efficiency measures approved by the RTF.
-This work includes the development of guidelines for estimating energy savings, measure costs, non-energy benefits, and measure life.
-In 2011, the RTF began a systematic process to conform its library of measures to its recently developed Guidelines.
-One major thrust of the 2013-2015 work plan for the RTF is to update existing measures to bring them into compliance with these operative Guidelines.
+In 2010, the RTF began the task of updating, standardizing, and strengthening its technical analyses and more thoroughly documenting the input assumptions used for energy efficiency measures approved by the RTF.
+This work included the initial development of guidelines for estimating energy savings, measure costs, non-energy benefits, and measure life.
+In 2011, the RTF began a systematic process of conformance for its library of measures to the recently developed Guidelines.
+One major thrust of the 2014 work plan for the RTF is to finalize the update of existing measures to bring them into compliance with these operative Guidelines.